-What is a parenting programme?
+What is a parent/carer support programme

-Parenting courses give parents and carers an opportunity to:
+Parent/carer support programmes are designed to give parents and carers an opportunity to:

 • meet other parents